ethers-io/ethers.js/docs/v5/api/utils/bignumber/README.md

 Returns the value of *BigNumber* as a base-16, `0x`-prefixed [DataHexString](/v5/api/utils/bytes/#DataHexString).

 #### *BigNumber* . **toBigInt**( ) => *BigInt*

-Returns the value of *BigNumber* as a A JavaScript ES2015 [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) object, on environments that support BigInt.
+Returns the value of *BigNumber* as a JavaScript [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) object, on environments that support BigInt.

 This will **throw an error** if the platform does not support ES2015 BigInt.